pywbem/pywbemtools/docs/pywbemcli/commands.rst

 CIMError indicating that WBEM is supported (ex.
 CIM_ERR_NOT_SUPPORTED) indicating that WBEM is supported by the server.

-If the `--test-pull` command option is included, pywbemcli will issue an instances request for each of the DMTF defined pull operations and report the results.
-This could be important because the pull operations are defined as optional and some server may not include them.
+If the ``--test-pull`` command option is included, pywbemcli will issue an instances request for each of the DMTF defined pull operations and report the results.
+This could be important because the pull operations are defined as optional and some servers may not include them or all of them.

 If the server accepts the request, a simple text ``OK <server url`` will be returned.